rackerlabs/technical-blog/_posts/2019-11-19-geofencing-in-fsl-why-you-should-partner-with-an-expert-before-starting.md

 For example, your technician has an appointment at House A and another appointment at House B, 10 meters away.
 When they pull into the driveway, it is difficult for geolocation technology to determine exactly which appointment is about to begin.
 One solution to this problem may be to set up time dependencies in your system, creating limitations based on appointment start and end times.
 This is helpful in theory, but introduces another layer of complexity if your technician finishes their appointment early.
 Now, they can move on to the next job at House C, ahead of schedule for the day&mdash;in this case, you need a solution that allows technicians to manually update appointment times, and ensure customers are notified of any changes to their scheduled appointment.

 What about offline technicians?
 Geofencing allows you to send automatic notifications to your customer when their technician is within 5 meters of their house.
 For companies whose technicians frequently work outside of a service network, or are otherwise offline, this particular feature may not add much value.
 FSL mobile gives you the capability to update work orders while offline; and will sync completed work when a connection is available.
-However, while a technician is offline, location information isn’t being updated in real-time so your customers will miss any notifications that rely on geolocation.
+However, while the technician is offline, location information isn’t being updated in real-time so your customers will miss any notifications that rely on geolocation.
 Depending on how often your technicians have online access, this may or may not be a worthwhile use of geofencing for your business.

 These are just a few of the things you should consider before using geofencing.
-We recommend working with an experienced implementation partner in order to cover all of your bases and correctly set-up your geofencing capabilities,.
+We recommend working with an experienced implementation partner to cover all of your bases and correctly set-up your geofencing capabilities,.

 ### Rackspace has certified Field Service Lightning specialists